Photo: Rhiannon Bryant

 5. Krabi, Thailand

-It’s time to visit Krabi, Thailand.
-Known for its world class beaches, this destination is definitely one of the best places to visit in Southeast Asia.
+Known for its world class beaches, Krabi is definitely one of the best places to visit in Southeast Asia.
 Krabi has something for everyone – beaches, parties, hiking, lagoons, kayaking, Muay Thai, street food, rock climbing and more.
-Krabi province is split into Krabi Old Town, and Aonang.

-Just a short long tail boat ride away is the mesmerizing Railay beach.
-Here you can enjoy the quiet beaches, explore the coastline and sip on fresh coconuts before heading back to Aonang for an evening of street food at the new Landmark Night Markets, watch the fire shows at Reeve Beach Club, bargain with the locals whilst shopping at all the local vendors, see live rock bands at Boogie Bar, and on the weekends witness the local Muay Thai fights happening at the stadium.
+Just a short long tail boat ride away is the mesmerizing Railay beach, where you can enjoy the quiet beaches, explore the coastline and sip on fresh coconuts.
+Then head back to Aonang for an evening of street food at the Landmark Night Markets, watch the fire shows at Reeve Beach Club, bargain with the locals whilst shopping at all the local vendors, see live rock bands at Boogie Bar, and on the weekends witness the local Muay Thai fights happening at the stadium.

 You mustn’t miss one of the most famous Buddhist temples in the south: Tiger Cave temple.
 There aren’t any tigers (sorry) but you will get one of the best panoramic views you’ll ever encounter!
 It’s a challenging 1,237 steps to the top, but totally worth it.
 This is a religious site, so templewear (shoulders and knees covered, loose clothing, covered mid-riff) is required once you reach the top.